Negro World (Knoxville)

-Negro World, also known as the Weekly Negro World, was an African American newspaper published in Knoxville, Tennessee in 1887.
+Negro World, also known as the Weekly Negro World, was an African American newspaper published in 1887 in Knoxville, Tennessee.
 It was published by Patterson, Elms & Co.
 During a two-week period it was issued daily as an advertising medium.
+In 1893, the paper's name changed to New South, and Joseph M. Trigg served as the publisher.

 Irvine Garland Penn was a correspondent for the paper.